codethecodeman/CannoliKit/docs/docs/processors/overview.md

 To create a processor, create a class that implements `ICannoliProcessor<T>`, where `T` is the job type.
 This will require you to implement the method `HandleJobAsync(T job)`.
 The processor will be automatically discovered at startup and registered with DI.

 ### Enqueueing new jobs
 To enqueue a new job, inject an instance of `ICannoliJobQueue<T>` into any DI compatible class.
 From there, you can use `EnqueueJob(T job, Priority priority)`.
 Jobs enqueued with `Priority.High` will be dequeued sooner than `Priority.Normal`.
+This method will return a `TaskCompletionSource` which you can use to track the job's status.

 ### Scheduling repeating jobs
 You can schedule a repeating job via `ICannoliJobQueue<T>`, by calling `ScheduleRepeatingJob(Timespan t, T Job, bool runImmediately)`.